wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_agents_switching_protocols.md

 and without errors and keep appearing as active agents.

-The objective of these tests is to ensure the agents will be able to reconnect without issues in an infrastructure where the agents may change its protocols on the fly.
+The objective of these tests is to ensure the agents will be able to reconnect without issues in an infrastructure where the agents may change their protocols on the fly.

 ## General info